g4eml/Langstone-Mouse/README.md

 Scroll down to find the Encoder by Paul Stoffregen Click Install

-Once all this is in place you should be able to load the .ino file from this repository and upload it to the Arduino.
+Once all this is in place you should be able to load the LangstoneMouse.ino file  and upload it to the Arduino.

 When the upload has completed the board will be detected as a USB mouse.
+This should work alongside your existing mouse in Windows.
+The scroll wheel and buttons can be tested by opening a long test document.

 ## Configuration